 Like most food, MREs are best stored in cool, dry temperatures away from direct sunlight.
 Although they’re robustly packaged and shouldn’t be damaged by water or tempting to rodents, it’s worth keeping them off the ground to be safe.

-You don’t want to reach for your MREs in a disaster only to find they’re four years out of date, so make sure you check your stock regularly and rotate meals out as needed.
+You don’t want to reach for your MREs in a disaster only to find they’re four years out of date, so check your stock regularly and rotate meals out as needed.

 How to Use MREs in Your Prepping Food Stash